 View the Career Fair Prep video for strategies on making the most of a career fair.

 Traditionally, a Career Trek is a site visit that companies provide.
 It’s a unique chance to learn about a company of interest, any job or internship opportunities they have available, and what they might look for in candidates that apply.
-The Career Services Offices across the UW-System have teamed up to provide 13 weeks of Virtual Career Treks in the fall of 2020, hosted every Wednesday at 2:00 PM.
+The Career Services Offices across the UW-System have teamed up to provide a total of 26 Virtual Career Treks during the 2020-2021 academic year.
+Virtual Career Treks are hosted every Wednesday at 2:00 PM.
 Attending a Virtual Career trek is an opportunity to engage with industry professionals, expand your network, and increase your awareness of career possibilities.

 Below is the schedule of upcoming Virtual Career Treks.
 To view past (recorded) Career Treks, scroll to the bottom of this webpage.

 1. Click the “Register” button under the trek in which you would like to register for.
 You will be redirected to Handshake.

 2. Log in to your Handshake account using your school’s credentials.

 3. Once you’ve been signed in to Handshake and you’re on the correct Virtual Career Trek event, click the “Register” button.